 Subd.
 2. Effective January 1, 2010, the Employer shall make a lump-sum contribution of eight hundred dollars (\$800) to a Health Reimbursement Arrangement (HRA) account at the beginning of each calendar year on behalf of each faculty member eligible to participate in the HRA Plan as provided in the written HRA Plan document.
 Expenses arising from the implementation and administration of the HRA Plan shall be paid by the Employer.
+Upon written notice to the Director of Human Services of the State University, or to the System Director for Employee Benefits and Compensation, a faculty member eligible to receive an HRA may elect not to receive the benefit.

 Subd.
 3. At the beginning of January each year, the Employer will make an \$800 contribution to a post-employment Health Care Savings Plan (HCSP) on behalf of all faculty members who are a) employed in the bargaining unit at that time and b) are receiving a full or partial Employer contribution toward the State Employee Group Insurance Program.

-Employees who have received an HRA contribution as described in Subd.
+Employees who received or elect not to receive an HRA contribution as described in Subd.
 2, shall not be eligible for the HCSP contribution in the same calendar year.
 Faculty members who are on an FMLA or USERRA qualifying leave at the beginning of January but who would otherwise satisfy the eligibility criteria will be deemed eligible for the Employer contribution to an HCSP.